momuno/closed-captioning-azure-speech-ai/readme.md

    : Any USB plug and play device works.
 3. [Lcd Screen](https://thepihut.com/products/7-capacitive-touchscreen-lcd-low-power-800x480)
    : We are using this for rich text quality.
 You can use any other compatible displays.
-   : You may also skip the scree and access the Pi via SSH.
+   : You may also skip the screen and access the Pi via SSH.
 4. [Pair of Keyboard and Mouse](https://www.amazon.eg/-/en/HP-CS700-Wireless-Keyboard-Mouse/dp/B07M82KFVB)
    : A basic keyboard and mouse for using as input devices on a Raspberry Pi.